-A wide range of themes are covered in terms of knowledge and skills in Geography at Level 2 and include: Global topic- Stopping a global killer (pandemics)
+A wide range of themes are covered in terms of knowledge and skills in Geography at Level 2, which may include:

-- Geographic issue- Freedom camping/ own choice - Skills and concepts- Continue to build the skills and critical thinking skills. - Research Human impacts on Aoraki/Mt.
-Cook National Park (Involves a field trip). - Geographic information systems (GIS)- a spatial issue of interest.
+- Global topic: Stopping a global killer (pandemics), volcanoes, plastics in the ocean. - Geographic issue: 1080, water, freedom camping, own choice. - Skills and concepts: Continue to build the skills and critical thinking skills. - Research: Human impacts on Aoraki/Mt Cook National Park (Involves a field trip).